westpoint-io/windsor/README.md

 `pip install windsor`

 ## How to use
-Initialize windsor by running the following
+Initialize `windsor` by running the following command

 `windsor init`

-`init` will create a windsor configuration file inside the folder.

-**If the folder is not a CDK project windsor will create one.**
+`init` will create a windsor configuration file inside the current folder.
+If a CDK project is not found `windsor` will create one.

-After windsor is initialized, you can generate a lambda function by running.
+After `windsor` is initialized, you can generate a lambda function by running.

 `windsor generate lambda-function --function-name HelloWorld`